pedromargolles/citrix_copy_clipboard_to_remote/README.md

 ## Instructions:
 - Copy some text (ex., https://loremipsum.io/generator/)
-- Run the script with python copy.py
+- Run the script with: python copy.py
 - You have 5 seconds (this time can be modified) to activate a remote Citrix window and place cursor where you want your local clipboard text is copied (ex., remote notepad).
 - Script will loop through your clipboard text letters and characters simulating their respective key presses.
 - Text will be copied in remote session active window as if you have written it manually [Warning: Do not change neither active window nor cursor position while text is being copied].